neverRare/butter/doc/language/pattern.md

 (name = username, email) = user;
 ```

-You can partially match against fields and match against the rest as another struct.
+You can partially match against fields and match against the rest as another record.
 There can be only at most one rest pattern.

 ```butter
 car = (